Are Carousels Ruining Your Website’s User Experience?

 On the opposite end of the spectrum are the optimists that will argue that there are UX benefits to carousels that outweigh the cons.

-For example, carousels can keep a user engaged on a page.
+For example, carousels are good to keep a user engaged on a page.
 They give the visitor something to look at, highlight premier content and provide a nice visual break from the rest of the page.

 Also, let’s consider what carousels are composed of, images.
 Pages that contain interesting visual components are better for UX than blocks of text.
 When done right, each image tells a different visual story for your brand.